oracle-livelabs/security/oci-kms/simulation-enable-access/simulation-enable-access.md

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+Scenario:
+You're part of your company Security Operations team.
+The Security alrt is over.
+After all the required checks, the CISO has taken the decision to re-enable access to data stored in the Cloud.
+So the CISO is asking you to go ahead and restore normal operations and data access in OCI, your Company Cloud.

+In order to re-enable access to the data, you will re-enable the encryption key that you created at the beginning of this hands-on lab.
+As this key is used to encrypt data in the bucket you created as well as in the Autonomous Database, this will fully re)enable access to the data.

+As a Data Administrator, you will test proper access to the data is now indeed possible and normal operations can restart, now that the security alert is over.
+This will mark the end of this hands-on lab!

 Estimated Lab Time: -- minutes

-### About <Product/Technology> (Optional)
-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
-* Simulate an emergency situation where you as a customer want to block access to your data in OCI
-* Disable encryption key from the external CipherTrust Key management console
+* As the Security alert is over, you will re-enable the encryption key used in OCI from the external CipherTrust Key management console
-* Test access to the encrypted data and confirm users cannot access data in the Storage Bucket and Autonomous Database anymore
+* Test access to the encrypted data and confirm users can access data again in both the Storage Bucket and Autonomous Database
-* Re-enable proper access once the alert is over

-### Prerequisites (Optional)

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is necessary to complete the lab.
-Do NOT list each previous lab as a prerequisite.*

-This lab assumes you have:
-* An Oracle Cloud account
-* All previous labs successfully completed

 ## Task 1: Re-enable key in CipherTrust Manager